Categories

 “Non-dual” means “not-two,” which implies there is no true multiplicity of phenomena.
 While non-dual self inquiry eradicates suffering admirably, the focus is not on how to have a comfortable life or desirable experiences, but rather to understand the nature of all phenomena.
 Are they really what they appear to be?
 Non-dual inquiry keeps penetrating all levels of subject-object duality, starting from gross to the subtlest level, to finally reveal that reality is non-dual without any inherent subject or object.
 All phenomena are empty awareness even in their multiplicity.
 There are no substantial, solid, independent, and autonomous phenomena.
 Even the “person” whom we take ourselves to be – a distinct subject – is found to be empty: a mere conceptual entity or a name-form.
 Reality is always non-dual, but its true nature is screened from us due to the errors of dualistic thought patterns that condition us, which is otherwise called avidya or ignorance.

-My Path of Self Inquiry
+My Path of Self-Inquiry

-Having said this, there are many points of divergence and contention, along with innumerable similarities, between Jnana Yoga of Advaita and Krishnamurti’s teachings.
+Having said this, there are many points of divergence and contention, along with innumerable similarities, between the Jnana Yoga of Advaita and Krishnamurti’s teachings.
 So it is unwise to conflate both the teachings and assume that they are saying one and the same thing in terms of methodology.

-Does One Need a Teacher for Self Inquiry ?
+Does One Need a Teacher for Self-Inquiry?

 Choosing One’s Path

-The Beginning of Self Inquiry
+The Beginning of Self-Inquiry

 Self-inquiry begins when one has an inexplicable and inextinguishable desire to gain freedom from all suffering.
-Vedanta shows that human life has four main aims : Dharma (Duties), Artha (Wealth), Kama (Pleasure) and Moksha (Freedom).
+Vedanta shows that human life has four main aims: Dharma (Duties), Artha (Wealth), Kama (Pleasure) and Moksha (Freedom).
 The first three aims are actions which result in impermanent results.
-Being impermanent and transitory in nature, we are unwittingly tied to this ‘wheel of activity/samsara‘: both in this life, and in the next, through the cycle of karma/action, death and rebirth.
+Being impermanent and transitory in nature, we are unwittingly tied to this ‘wheel of activity/samsara‘: both in this life and in the next, through the cycle of karma/action, death and rebirth.

-Stages in My Self Inquiry
+Stages in My Self-Inquiry

-- Witness Stage – I am Brahman/Awareness – Vivartavada Stage
+3. Advaitic Inquiries – Witness Stage – I am Brahman/Awareness – Vivartavada Stage

-- Collapse of Witness Stage – Everything is Brahman/Awareness – Ajativada Stage
+4. Advaitic/Direct Path Inquiries – Collapse of Witness Stage – Everything is Brahman/Awareness – Ajativada Stage

 Common to all these inquiries are the three processes of Jnana Yoga/Knowledge Yoga, called: